INSaFLU/insaflu_docs/docs/output_visualization.rst

 By clicking on the 'More info' icon next to each sample, you can get an overview on the specific sample metadata and explore:

-- **FastQC graphical quality reports for raw read files**
+- **Graphical quality reports for raw read files**

 .. image:: _static/sample_metadata_FastQC_raw.png

-Click on ".html" files and explore each one of the FastQC "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ for details]
+Click on ".html" files and explore each one of the FastQC (for Illumina/Ion Torrent data) or RabbitQC (for ONT data) "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ and https://github.com/ZekunYin/RabbitQC for details]

 .. image:: _static/sample_FastQC_report.png

-- **FastQC graphical quality reports for quality processed read files**
+- **Graphical quality reports for quality processed read files**

-Click on ".html" files and explore each one of the FastQC "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ for details]
+Click on ".html" files and explore each one of the FastQC (for Illumina/Ion Torrent data) or RabbitQC (for ONT data) "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ and https://github.com/ZekunYin/RabbitQC for details]

 .. image:: _static/sample_FastQC_processed.png